arnauddorgans/ivs-workaround-ios/README.md

 - Tap on `Connect Microphone`
 - Tap on `Start broadcasting`

-✅ Audio is received on the viewer side
+✅ Audio is received on the viewer's side

 ### 📹 Video quality